AUSTRALIAN MADE

 • Infection: Viruses, fungi, bacteria and other microorganisms can infect your dog's eyes.
 Parasite medications and vaccinations can help your pet minimise these risks.

-• Cherry eye: This condition causes an inflammation of a gland within the third eyelid, which will stick to the eye's surface.
+• Cherry Eye: This condition causes an inflammation of a gland within the third eyelid, which will stick to the eye's surface as a red, fleshy mass.
 Typically, surgery is required to control and correct the cherry eye.

-• Trauma: Any kind of trauma to the face or head, like rough play, can cause a red eye.
+• Trauma: Any kind of trauma to the face or head, like rough play or running through thick brush, can cause a red eye or a scratched lens.

 1. Start with a sterile environment